Dr. Ismail Ughratdar (FRCS) — Updated on November 7, 2022

-When your hair is healthy, you just know it — it feels thick, full, soft and shiny.
+When your hair is healthy, you just know it — it feels thick, full, soft, and shiny.

 But it’s not always easy to keep your hair healthy.
-According to a survey of women in the US, 91% of people cause damage to their hair every day.
+According to a survey of women in the United States, 91% of people cause damage to their hair every day.
 So if you’re experiencing dry brittle hair falling out, it’s time to take action to preserve and restore the health of your hair.

 Brittle simply means prone to breakage.
 So if your hair feels fragile, thin, dry, or breaks off easily at the ends, you may have brittle hair.
 Other signs include excessive split ends, as well as hair that’s dull, frizzy, or easily tangled.